Nhi4912/interview/docs/frontend/coding-problems/16-typescript-challenges.md

 document.getElementById('form-container')!.innerHTML = formHTML;
 ```

-These TypeScript challenges demonstrate advanced type system usage, generic programming, and real-world application patterns that are commonly tested in senior frontend interviews at Big Tech companies.
+These TypeScript challenges demonstrate advanced type system usage, generic programming, and real-world application patterns that are commonly tested in senior frontend interviews at companies companies.